9inpachi/phoenix-data-visualization-tasks/README.md

-# Tasks for Pheonix - Interactive 3D Data Visualization Project
+# Tasks for the Pheonix Interactive Event Visualization project

 Use a web server to run the files.